Paisseon/spnati/README.md

 alias localhost="debugserver localhost:8080"

-• Add characters (make sure to have at least 8 characters or the game won't start. this is not my fault, it is a SPNatI bug)
+• Add at least 8 characters by moving their folders into /var/mobile/SPNatI/opponents

 • In NewTerm type 'spnati'